US inflation soared 7.9% in past year, a fresh 40-year high | Headlines

 Propelled by surging costs for gas, food and housing, consumer inflation jumped 7.9% over the past year, the sharpest spike since 1982 and likely only a harbinger of even higher prices to come.

-The increase reported Thursday by the Labor Department reflected the 12 months ending in February and didn't include most of the oil and gas price increases that followed Russia's invasion of Ukraine on Feb.
+The increase reported Thursday by the Labor Department reflected the 12 months ending in February and didn't include the oil and gas price surges that followed Russia's invasion of Ukraine on Feb.
 24. Since then, average gas prices nationally have jumped about 62 cents a gallon to $4.32, according to AAA.

-In the final three months of last year, wages and salaries jumped 4.5%, the sharpest such increase in at least 20 years.
-Those pay raises have, in turn, led many companies to raise prices to offset their higher labor costs.

-Soaring energy costs pose a particularly difficult challenge for the Fed.
-Higher gas prices tend to both accelerate inflation and weaken economic growth.
-That's because as their paychecks are eroded at the gas pump, consumers typically spend less in other ways.
+Laura Rosner-Warburton, senior economist at MacroPolicy Perspectives, suggested that a key question in coming months will be whether higher gas costs seep into the broader economy by escalating costs for items like shipping and airline tickets.
+Such core price increases usually take longer to fade than volatile energy costs do.

+Slower growth poses a particularly difficult challenge for the Fed, because it comes at a time that higher gas prices are also lifting inflation.
 That pattern is akin to the "stagflation" dynamic that made the economy of the 1970s miserable for many Americans.
-Most economists, though, say they think the U.S. economy is growing strongly enough that another recession is unlikely, even with higher inflation.
+Most economists, though, say they think the U.S. economy is growing strongly enough that another recession is unlikely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)